Leopold-Dev/Leopold-Dev.github.io/README.md

+# Readme

+Hello, everyone.
+It's a simple demo of CV and blog of LeopoldSCUT.
+Something funny is coming!
+Won't wait too long.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/LeopoldSCUT/LeopoldSCUT.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.